 What if rates drop again?
 Refinance first — don’t pay off a high-rate loan prematurely.

 How does this impact my estate?
-Debt-free homes pass easier; our founder, John F. Davenport at J. Davenport Advisors in Norwalk, CT can help you coordinate this with trusts.
+Debt-free homes pass easier; our founder, John F. Davenport at Davenport & Associates in Norwalk, CT can help you coordinate this with trusts.

 Paying off your mortgage is a personal choice — not a one-size-fits-all rule.
-John F. Davenport, Norwalk estate planning attorney and financial advisor Norwalk CT at J. Davenport Advisors, helps Norwalk wealth management clients run the numbers and align decisions with retirement and legacy goals.
+John F. Davenport, Norwalk estate planning attorney and financial advisor in Norwalk CT at Davenport & Associates, helps clients run the numbers and align decisions with retirement and legacy goals.